Engaging the Community in Shaping Strategic Initiatives at SVHC

 Participation on local boards and civic groups — A number of SVHC’s leadership team participate on local economic and business development boards and civic clubs.
 While not a formal channel to our strategic planning process, knowledge of the community gained from this participation is brought to the planning table.

 In 2011, we will launch a new channel for community members and SVHC to work together to build the health system of the future, The Patient & Family Advisory Council.
 This team of community members, physicians and operational leaders will help focus resources on the best opportunities to expand access, enhance patient safety and improve the patient experience.
-Consumers interested in learning about opportunities to participate in processes contributing to strategic planning and/or community needs assessment can do so by contacting Kevin Robinson, Communications Director, via the channels below.
+Consumers interested in learning about opportunities to participate in processes contributing to strategic planning and/or community needs assessment can do so by contacting Leslie Keefe, Vice President of Corporate Development, via the channels below.

 100 Hospital Drive